 Today’s Adventure

-I solved the “invisible post problem” for the 300 Yen Real Estate service.
-While automatically posting when a property URL is registered is good, “not knowing what will be posted” is critical.
-I implemented a “preview → edit → approve” flow within a single session, allowing clients to use the service with confidence.
+Resolved the “posts not visible” issue for the 300 Yen Real Estate service.
+While automatically posting when a property URL is registered is convenient, not knowing what will be posted is critical.
+Implemented a “preview, edit, approve” flow within a single session, allowing clients to use the service with confidence.

 Accomplishments